 Fill Any Imperfections With Wood Filler

+You can use chalk paint on many surfaces like metal, stone, concrete, and wood.
+The paint hides imperfections well and usually requires little to no prep work.
+However, a little wood filler will go a long way if the surface has holes, deep scratches, or large gaps missing.
 Apply a small amount of wood filler using a putty knife and allow the spot to dry completely.
 Lightly sand the surface with a medium grit sanding block to smooth out the wood filler.

 Create a Smooth Surface by Sanding